AMERICAN FAMILY DAY

 There’s only one thing more precious than our time and that’s who we spend it on. ~ Leo Christopher

 Connecting with those who mean the most to us maintains our foundations.
-Even our newest family members need the nurturing, so they continue to grow and blossom.
+Even our newest family members need nurturing, so they continue to grow and blossom.
 The best gift we can give our families is ourselves.

-HOW TO OBSERVE AMERICAN FAMILY DAY
+HOW TO OBSERVE #AMERICANFAMILYDAY

-Enjoy your family!
+On August 1, 2021, enjoy time with your family!
 There are many ways to do that, too.

 - Play games outdoors or go for a walk.